Media documentation of the September 11 attacks: Television channels

+The North Tower held a broadcast antenna for WNET and eight other stations between the 103rd and 110th floors.
+At least six network engineers stayed after the towers were hit, to allow for the continued transmitting for WNET, WCBS-TV, WNBC, WABC-TV, and WPIX.
 The satellite feed of one television station, WPIX, froze on the last image received from the WTC mast; the image (a remote-camera shot of the burning towers), viewable across North America (as WPIX is available on cable TV in many areas), remained on the screen for much of the day until WPIX was able to set up alternate transmission facilities.
 It shows the WTC at the moment power cut off to the WPIX transmitter, prior to the towers' collapse.
+The collapse of the towers caused multiple local stations off air for at least one day due to the loss of the broadcast antenna, only those with cable or satellite TV were unaffected.

 A little more than a week after the attacks, a Pew Research Center report showed that 89% of Americans polled gave the media a positive rating for the reports on the attacks and 90% of respondents received news about the attacks via the television.
-Review of the reported material by cable news stations found that during the first five hours of live coverage rumors and/or speculation was reported eighty-four times, with retraction statements as information became more available seen multiple times through the day.
+A review of the reported material by cable news stations found that during the first five hours of live coverage rumors and/or speculation was reported eighty-four times, with retraction statements as information became more available seen multiple times through the day.
+The round the clock coverage caused many to reportedly feel overwhelmed with the images and destruction, of 1,200 adults surveyed between September 13-17, 2001 79% of women felt they were depressed over the recent news and had struggles with sleeping.
+It also affected people based on geography with East and West coast respondents stating that they were more depressed compared to those elsewhere.